BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 BlueMaps integrated webserver does not (and will not) support SSL on its own, but you can e.g. [use NGINX to reverse-proxy your map]({{site.baseurl}}/wiki/webserver/NginxProxy.html) and add SSL that way.

-### Q: My map disappears when I zoom in!
-This happens when BlueMap is trying to load the hi-res tiles, but can't find them for some reason.
-This could be caused by one of these things:
-- You have updated BlueMap, but did not update BlueMap's webapp properly.
-  Try to delete the `<webroot>/index.html` and reload BlueMap.
-- You've set `save-hires-layer` to `false` in your map's config.
-  If this is the case, make sure to set the `hires-slider-default` to `0` in `webapp.conf` and set the "Render Distance - Hires Layer" slider down to `0` in the webapps settings-menu.
-- You haven't set up your external webserver correctly.
-  Please make sure you've read the [External Webservers]({{site.baseurl}}/wiki/webserver/) guide to see how to do that.

-If you're still having issues, please visit [#support](https://discord.com/channels/665868367416131594/751804128749027421) in our [Discord](https://bluecolo.red/map-discord).

 ### Q: How do I add authentication to my map?
 BlueMap does not support authentication by itself.
 Instead, you could use [http-basic-auth using an external webserver](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).